 Many of the UX-designers start the new projects from wireframes, as designing a fundament of the site layout is something everybody can sort out.
 A wireframe, as an approximate guideline for the interface layout of a site or an application, is the tool most widely associated with UX-designers.

 After creating the static wireframes, the next step and, at the same time, the direct responsibility of the UX designer is the creation of a clickable product prototype based on them.
 Such prototypes can be tested by an internal team, client or focus group.

 5. Prototype testing (wireframe level)

-At this stage, designers run various kinds of tests, like thorough internal or external testing using multiple tools and techniques.
+At this stage, user experience designers run various kinds of tests, like thorough internal or external testing using multiple tools and techniques.
 As a result, they create a list of needed fixes and changes (stages 3 to 5 can be repeated several times until a suitable result is reached).

 6. UI design